 Take one of these.
 Go on, you know you want to.

-What is the most incredible, crazy and fascinating thing you have found locally?
+What are the most incredible, crazy and fascinating London secrets that you’ve discovered?